Qard/crsh/README.md

 # CRSH your javascript into tiny blocks.
 With crsh, you can combine a whole bunch of javascript (or coffeescript!) files into one tiny block.
 Or several if you like.
-Coffeescript is compiled automagically after each change, but not when in production mode.
+All files are compiled and merged automagically after each change, but not when in production mode.
 Inversely; the resulting code is uglified, but only when IN production.
 Line numbers are handy in development.

 ## Requirements
 * Node.js 0.4+